zaimoua/LakeNutrientAnalyzer/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for bugs or feature requests.
+Contributions are welcome via GitHub issues or pull requests, as detailed in [CONTRIBUTING.md](https://github.com/zaimoua/LakeNutrientAnalyzer/blob/main/CONTRIBUTING.md).
+Users can contact the author for support or feedback.

 ## License